-Kaiser and UHC Participants should note that the HMOs may not allow coverage to be retroactive by more than one month.
+Kaiser Participants should note that the HMOs may not allow coverage to be retroactive by more than one month.
 If retroactive enrollment in an HMO is not available, your retroactive coverage may be provided through the Indemnity PPO Medical Plan.

 You may request a special enrollment more than 120 days following the event and no later than the end of the next Open Enrollment period.
 When you do so, your new coverage will take effect on the first day of the month after the Fund Office receives your enrollment form.

 After you become eligible for Medicare, your options for making changes are different.
 Contact the Fund Office for more information.

 You must notify the Fund Office immediately of:

 - The date your child(ren) become ineligible for Fund coverage.